 My name is Dario Aranguiz.

 In 2018, I spent a year in Kyoto studying the Japanese Way of Tea at the Urasenke Gakuen Professional College of Chado through the Midorikai program.
-Now, I teach tea out of my home in Colorado.
+Now, I teach tea in Colorado.

 I love to make traditional Japanese sweets for tea.
 You may see recipes posted on here from time to time.